ripienaar/puppet-catalog-diff/README.md

 You can retrieve the current yamldir location with the following command:
 `puppet master --configprint yamldir`.
-If you are using  puppet enterprise this directory is '/var/opt/lib/pe-puppet/yaml'.
+If you are using  Puppet Enterprise this directory is '/var/opt/lib/pe-puppet/yaml'.
 It is not required to use a specific "diff" node , as you could use the "new" puppet server.

 Once the yamldir is in place you need to allow access to the "diff" node to